fisher-alice/johnny-five-wiki/Led.Matrix.md

 The `Led.Matrix` class constructs an object that may represent one or more (chained) 8x8 LED Matrix (MAX7219/MAX7221) devices attached to the physical board.
+Up to 8 devices can be controlled with one instance, giving you 512 controllable LEDs.

 <img src="https://cdn.sparkfun.com//assets/parts/8/2/6/4/11861-04.jpg">